threatexpress/portplow/readme.md

 # PortPlow.io

-Manage large-scale distributed scans with a web frontend.
-This project was built to be run on DigitalOcean on a 2-4GB ram system.
+Manage large-scale distributed scans with a web front end.
+This project was built to be run on a DigitalOcean 2-4GB RAM system.

 ## Setup instructions
   - Setup DNS A record pointing to your DigitalOcean Droplet.